Artms: 2024–present: Debut with DALL

 On February 28, 2024, Artms announced their debut studio album DALL, which would be released on May 31 and preceded by four pre-release singles.
 The title of the album stands for "Devine All Love & Live", with devine a key phrase on the album, intended as a twist on the word divine.
 On March 29, the first pre-release single "Birth" was released.
 On April 1, Modhaus announced that Artms would be holding their world tour titled Moonshot.
 The remaining three pre-release singles "Flower Rhythm", "Candy Crush", and "Air" for DALL were released on April 11, April 25, and May 10 respectively.
 The lead single "Virtual Angel" was released together with the album on May 31, marking the group's official debut.
 "Birth" was listed on Dazed's "The 50 best K-pop tracks of 2024", and "Virtual Angel" was listed on Billboard's "The 25 best K-Pop songs of 2024".
 On June 20, HeeJin, Kim Lip, JinSoul and Choerry won their case against Blockberry Creative over the non-existence of their exclusive contracts.
 From July to November, Artms embarked on their first world tour.

 In March 2025, Artms embarked on their second world tour, Lunar Theory, with dates in South Korea, North America and Europe.
 On April 4, the group released the single "Burn".
 On June 13, Artms released their first extended play Club Icarus, with the lead single "Icarus".
 The group promoted the album at special club events in Seoul, New York, and Los Angeles, with the United States stops being referred to as Club Icarus: The Global Chapter.
 On July 7, the group performed at Waterbomb festival in Seoul.

+In July 2026, it was announced that Artms would be releasing a new EP titled Hyper-Ego on August 7.
+The lead single "Born Stunner" was released on July 24.
+The group embarked on a world tour to promote the EP in October, with exception of member Haseul who was recovering from shoulder surgery.